-Botanic Garden consists of outdoor Theme Gardens reproducing the Korean traditional garden with native plants, and Greenhouse exhibiting plants from 12 tropical and Mediterranean cities.
+Botanic Garden consists of outdoor Display Garden reproducing the Korean traditional garden with native plants, and Conservatory exhibiting plants from 12 tropical and Mediterranean cities.
 Other attractions include the Kid's Garden School and Magok Cultural Hall (previous pump station).

 Botanic Center, Kid's Garden School, Magok Cultural Hall (previous Yangcheon Drainage Pump Station)

 Vietnam is located in the center of Southeast Asia, bordering China, Laos and Cambodia.
 The northern region has a tropical monsoon climate with four seasons, and the southern region has a tropical climate with two seasons (rainy and dry).
 The Red River in the north and the Mekong River in the south form a large river stream through Vietnam.
 Three-quarters of Vietnam's land is hilly with slopes, with complex terrain and varied climates.
 It has as a large coastal area and thousands of islands, which are entirely made up of forests having high biodiversity.

 Indonesia is a country consisting of 17,000 large and small islands along the equator, of which the climate is almost entirely tropical with dry and rainy seasons, sometimes influenced by numerous volcanic activities.
 A variety of biota is observed in the regions adjacent to the Australian continent.
 Indonesia is characterized to achieve the world's highest levels of biodiversity supported by its size, geography, and various terrains (e.g., tropical rain forests, savanna, alpines, swamps and coastal areas).
 While blessed with the world's largest mangrove forest, it is also home to unusual and exceptional plants, which include Nepenthes (monkey cup), Amorphophallus titanium (titan arum) and Rafflesia arnoldi.